L-rhamnono-1,4-lactonase

+The enzyme characterised from Pullularia pullulans, Pichia stipitis and Debaryomyces polymorphus hydrolyses L-rhamnono-1,4-lactone to L-rhamnonic acid.
+The enzyme belongs to the amidohydrolase superfamily and is a member of Cluster of Orthologous Groups (COG) 3618.

+Nomenclature

-This enzyme belongs to the family of hydrolases, specifically those acting on carboxylic ester bonds.
+This enzyme is a hydrolase, specifically one acting on carboxylic ester bonds.
 The systematic name is L-rhamnono-1,4-lactone lactonohydrolase.
 Other names in common use include Lrhamno-γ-lactonase, L-rhamnono-γ-lactonase, and L-rhamnonate dehydratase.
-This enzyme participates in fructose and mannose metabolism.